-I went to the arboretum this morning just after sunrise, above the shadowy deciduous trees the evergreens stood glowing green-gold in the light as the crows flew over in black-gold wings, the robins chuckled, and a morning dove flew quietly into the maple.
+Above the shadowy deciduous trees, the evergreens stand glowing green-gold in the light as the crows fly over in black-gold wings, the robins’ chuckle, and a morning dove flies quietly into the maple.

-I feel unusually content as I walk down the slope toward the flames of trees in yellow leaves.
-The ground feels soft, as if this is the one place in the world I am invited to be in right now, that there is one specific place I belong in each moment but I am rarely there except this morning.
+I am more content than normal as I walk down the slope toward the flames of trees in yellow leaves.
+The ground feels soft, as if this is the one place in the world I am invited to be in right now.
+That there is one specific place I belong in each moment but I am rarely there except this morning.

-I walk along the Maple Trail listening to a northern flicker and a stellar jay.
-I sit down on a bench for a while basking in this surprise contentment.
-It is amazing how much I wear myself out just trying to live a genuine life.
-I once met a woman who had lived for years at an ashram in India; she thought humans would do well to give up the idea that living a life of joy and peace should be easy.
+Along the Maple Trail I listen to a Northern Flicker and a Stellar’s Jay before I sit down on a bench to bask in the calm mood.
+I really wear myself out trying to live a genuine life.
+This always seemed ironic until I met a woman from an ashram in India; she thought humans would do well to give up the idea that living a life of joy and peace should be easy.

-I think of all the trees and plants and wonder what it feels like to grow—is it ever uncomfortable?
-Does it strain their peace in spring to produce so much new fiber in such a short period of time?
-Perhaps they enjoy the tumult because they trust it is their nature.
+Today I consider the trees and plants—is it ever uncomfortable to blossom and fruit?
+Does it strain their peace in spring to produce so much new fiber?
+Do they enjoy the tumult?